Skip to Content

 • a garden plot in a local community garden

-Reuse or Repurpose what you can
+Reuse or repurpose what you can

 If it is not broken, do not throw it away.
 Instead, consider holding a yard sale, visiting a consignment store, donating or using an online forum to find a new life for gently used household items.
 Before you make a donation, call to confirm the drop-off location and specifications.